A lot of businesses are starting to take their content marketing campaigns seriously.

 Content creation can come in many forms.

 The option you pick is going to depend on what you think your skills are most suited to combined with what you think is most likely to resonate with your audience personas.
+This is how you build a good solid content marketing campaign.

 The most common form of online content creation is generally a blog post.

 Writing is suited to those who do not like to be in front of a camera or are better at communicating using the written word.
+Written content can also easier when it comes to weaving in search engine optimization and other such marketing goals.

 However, it can also appeal to people who find themselves on a budget and can’t afford to pay for the costs associated with other forms of content creation.